 '''

-function luatexja.binary_pars.fuga (c, t)
+! function luatexja.binary_pars.fuga (c, t)

-return tostring(c) ...', ' ... tostring(42)
+! return tostring(c) .. ', ' .. tostring(42)

-end
+! end

 '''

 Here the first argument t is the stack level, as before.
-The second argument c is just the second argument of t is just the second argument t is the stack level, as before.
-The second argument t is just the second argument of t is just the second argument t is just the s to indicate that "the parameter fuga needs an additional argument".
+The second argument c is just the second argument of \t 1tjgetparameter.

-For parameters that need an additional argument, one also have to execute the TeX code like
+For parameters that need an additional argument, one also have to execute the TEX code like to indicate that "the parameter fuga needs an additional argument".